tkolufon/Probabilistic-Modelling/README.md

 ### Key Observations from EDA:
 •	Glucose Levels and Diabetes: Higher glucose levels were strongly correlated with positive diabetes outcomes (r = 0.47).

 •	BMI Impact: Body Mass Index (BMI) also showed a significant positive correlation with diabetes.

 •	Pregnancy and Age Relationship: A moderate positive correlation was observed between pregnancies and age, suggesting older women had more pregnancies.

 ## Feature Engineering
 An additional feature, ThreeOrMoreKids, was created to differentiate women who had three or more pregnancies from those who had fewer.
-This binary feature served as a key variable, aiding deeper analysis of how pregnancy history impacts diabetes risk.
-This new feature was particularly crucial for understanding patterns in the data, as subsequent analyses revealed notable differences between women based on this characteristic.
+This binary feature served as a key variable, aiding deeper analysis of how pregnancy history impacts diabetes risk as subsequent analyses revealed notable differences between women based on this characteristic.
+The rationale behind creating this feature stems from research suggesting that a higher number of pregnancies may be correlated with a higher risk of developing diabetes due to gestational diabetes.

 ## Subset Analysis
 Using the ThreeOrKids feature, the dataset was split into two subsets, videlicet;

 • Diab3: represnting women with three or more pregnancies who developed diabetes (Outcome = 1)

 • NonDia3: representing women with three of ore pregnancies who did not develop diabetes (Outcome = 0)

+## Visualisation of Outcomes
+Visualisations were generated to present the distribution of pregnancies and diabetes outcomes.

+1. Pregnancies Distribution for Women with Three or More Pregnancies: A histogram was plotted to display the distribution of pregnancies among women with three or more pregnancies.

+2. Comparison by Outcome: Separate histograms were created for women with diabetes (Outcome=1) and women without diabetes (Outcome=0), showing distinct distributions between the groups.

+3. Boxplot of Pregnancies by Outcome: A boxplot was used to further illustrate the differences in pregnancies between diabetic and non-diabetic women.

+## Modelling and Predictions
+A logistic regression model was trained using specific, relevant diagnostic features including BMI, glucose levels, and diabetes pedigree function to predict diabetes outcomes.
+This regression model was evaluated on its ability to accurately classify whether or not a woman would develop diabetes.

+### Model Accuracy:
+•	The logistic regression model achieved an accuracy of 74%, suggesting that the model generalises reasonably well.

+## Key Findings and Insights
+•	Pregnancy and Diabetes Risk: Women with three or more pregnancies showed a higher likelihood of developing diabetes.
+In particular, women in the Diab3 group had higher pregnancy counts and showed distinct patterns compared to the non-diabetic group.

+•	Significant Predictors: Glucose levels and BMI remained the strongest predictors of diabetes.
+However, the addition of the ThreeOrMoreKids feature provided further insight into lifestyle and demographic factors affecting diabetes risk.

+•	Risk Differences: Women with fewer pregnancies were less likely to develop diabetes compared to those with a higher pregnancy count, suggesting that pregnancy history might be a useful predictor in medical assessments.

+## Conclusion
+In summary, this analysis highlights the relationship between pregnancy history and diabetes risk among women in the PimaDiabetes dataset.
+The feature ThreeOrMoreKids serves as an informative predictor of diabetes, reinforcing existing medical research that links pregnancy count with the risk of developing diabetes.
+This repository demonstrates the use of feature engineering, subset analysis, and visualisations to derive insights from data and tackle real-world problems.
+Future analysis may explore additional interactions between variables to further refine predictions of diabetes risk.

+## Built With